remotion-dev/remotion/packages/docs/docs/series.md

 For how many frames the sequence should be displayed.
 Children are unmounted if they are not within the time range of display.

-Only the last `<Serires.Sequence />` instance is allowed to have the durationInFrames as `Infinity`, rest should have a positive integer.
+Only the last `<Series.Sequence />` instance is allowed to have `Infinity` as a duration, all previous one must have a positive integer.

 ### `offset`